aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 This is a locking mechanism for correctness.
 Since we don't know the result from the first invocation yet, we can't safely allow another concurrent execution.

 When enabled, the default is to cache a maximum of 256 records in each Lambda execution environment - You can change it with the **`local_cache_max_items`** parameter.

-### Expiring idempotency records

-!!! note "By default, we expire idempotency records after **an hour** (3600 seconds)."

-In most cases, it is not desirable to store the idempotency records forever.
-Rather, you want to guarantee that the same payload won't be executed within a period of time.

-You can change this window with the **`expires_after_seconds`** parameter:

-=== "Adjusting idempotency record expiration"

-    ```python hl_lines="14"
-    --8<-- "examples/idempotency/src/working_with_record_expiration.py"
-    ```

-=== "Sample event"

-    ```json
-    --8<-- "examples/idempotency/src/working_with_record_expiration_payload.json"
-    ```

-This will mark any records older than 5 minutes as expired, and [your function will be executed as normal if it is invoked with a matching payload](#expired-idempotency-records).

-???+ important "Idempotency record expiration vs DynamoDB time-to-live (TTL)"
-    [DynamoDB TTL is a feature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html){target="_blank"} to remove items after a certain period of time, it may occur within 48 hours of expiration.

-    We don't rely on DynamoDB or any persistence storage layer to determine whether a record is expired to avoid eventual inconsistency states.

-    Instead, Idempotency records saved in the storage layer contain timestamps that can be verified upon retrieval and double checked within Idempotency feature.

-    **Why?**

-    A record might still be valid (`COMPLETE`) when we retrieved, but in some rare cases it might expire a second later.
-A record could also be [cached in memory](#using-in-memory-cache).
-You might also want to have idempotent transactions that should expire in seconds.

 ### Payload validation